chqiwang/convseg/README.md

 	./train_cws_wemb.sh WHICH_DATASET WHICH_GPU

 We have two optional datasets: `pku` and `msr`.
-If you run the program in CPU environment, just leave the second argment empty.
+If you run the program in CPU environment, just leave the second argument empty.

 For example, if you want to train the model CONV-SEG on the pku dataset and on gpu0, you should run:

 	./train_cws.sh pku 0

-More parameters can be set in `train_cws.py`.
+More arguments can be set in `train_cws.py`.